 Was it not yesterday we spoke together?

-1 Murderer.
+Murderers.
 It was, so please your highness.

 Macbeth.
-Well then,
+Well then, 90

 Now -- have you considered of my speeches --

-Know that it was he, in the times past, which held you
+Know that it was he, in the times past,

+Which held you so under fortune,

-So under fortune, which you thought had been
+Which you thought had been our innocent self?

-Our innocent self?

-This I made good to you in our last conference --
+This I made good to you in our last conference -- 95

 Passed in probation with you

 How you were borne in hand, how crossed,

 The instruments, who wrought with them,

-And all things else that should to half a soul
+And all things else that might

-And to a notion crazed say, Thus did Banquo.
+To half a soul and to a notion crazed

+Say, Thus did Banquo.
+100

 1 Murderer.
 You made it known to us.

 Macbeth.
 I did so --

-And went further, which is now our point of second meeting.
+And went further, which is now

+Our point of second meeting.
+105

-Do you find your patience so predominant in your natures
+Do you find your patience so predominant

-That you can let this go?
-Are you so gospelled
+In your nature that you can let this go?

+Are you so gospelled to pray for this good man,

+And for his issue, whose heavy hand